wp-plugins/jonradio-reveal-network-activated-plugins/readme.txt

 * Fix "You do not have sufficient permissions to manage plugins for this site." when trying to login

 == Upgrade Notice ==

+= 3.1 =
+Changes to Support WordPress Version 3.9

 = 3.0 =
 Add Settings for Always Hiding and Showing one or more Plugins